micked99/ICT-Wspr-complete-setup/README.md

 ICT_WSPR, the code for the board
 Pcb-ICT-main, contains the cam files for pcb ordering as well as the Eagle schematich and board files
 Boards.txt-main, to edit/copy-paste or replace the Boards.txt in arduino to controll the speed of the 328
-oscillator-main, a test file to test the 328 and si5351, no gps is needed for this only the 328 the 5351 and its tcxo, also the two pulup resistors ont i2c lined is needed, if all works it will tx a carrier at 14.097Mhz
+oscillator-main, a test file to test the 328 and si5351, no gps is needed for this only the 328 the 5351, its tcxo and the two pull up resistors is needed, if all works it will tx a carrier at 14.097Mhz